Small beer: Contemporary usage

 Small beer and small ale can also refer to beers made from the second runnings from the stronger beer (e.g., Scotch ale).
 Such beers can be as strong as a mild ale, but it depends on the strength of the original mash.
 This was an economic measure in household brewing in England until the 18th century, and still produced by some homebrewers. it is now only produced commercially in small quantities in Britain, and is not widely available in pubs or shops.

-In Belgium, small or table beer is known as bière de table or tafelbier and their many varieties are still brewed.
-Breweries that perpetuated in this type included De Es of Schalkhoven and Gigi of Gérouville in the Province of Luxembourg.
+In Belgium, small or table beer is known as bière de table or tafelbier and many varieties are still brewed there.
+Breweries that still make this type of beer include De Es of Schalkhoven and Gigi of Gérouville in the Province of Luxembourg.
 In the US, a Vienna lager was a popular table beer before prohibition.
 Small beers are also produced in Germany and Switzerland albeit using local brewing methods.

-In Sweden beer with an alcohol content of 2.25 per cent by volume, or less, sold as lättöl ("light beer"), is legally classified as a soft drink (lättdryck), exempt from alcohol tax and age restrictions, made by virtually all breweries, sold in all grocery stores and commonly served in company lunch canteens.